 As the sector is getting to grips with the Government’s lockdown policy, London Youth is adapting where possible to ensure consistent support and offer for our members.
 We know that this is a testing time for you and the young people you work with, but we would like to provide an opportunity to continue running Keeping it Wild and receive the funding attached to this.
-Below are the key changes to the programme and how we think it can be adapted to best support your organisation and involve young people in this process.
+This programme provides a great opportunity for young people to focus on their mental health and wellbeing, whilst reflecting on how the nature and the environment have helped them through this difficult time.
+Below are some resources to support you to deliver the programme online.

 Important Key areas when working online: